proveskit/pysquared/docs/contributing-windows.md

 ## Accessing the Serial Console
 To see streaming logs and use the on-board repl you must access the Circuit Python serial console.
 For information on how to access the serial console, visit the [Circuit Python Serial Console documentation](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-windows).

-[connect-usb]: https://learn.microsoft.com/en-us/windows/wsl/connect-usb "How to Connect USB to WSL"
-[mount-disk]: https://learn.microsoft.com/en-us/windows/wsl/wsl2-mount-disk "How to Mount a Disk to WSL"